especialkim/synaptic-bridge/README.md

 > Beyond the Vault.
 One hub for every Markdown, everywhere.

-Markdown Hijacker is an Obsidian plugin that synchronizes markdown files between your Obsidian Vault and external folders.
-With this plugin, you can synchronize markdown files in various ways between internal and external locations to improve your workflow.
+Markdown Hijacker is an Obsidian plugin that synchronizes markdown and any file extensions you specify between your Obsidian Vault and external folders.
+With this plugin, you can keep your notes and documents in sync across different locations and tools, improving your workflow and flexibility.

 ## Key Features

-- **Multiple Folder Mappings**: Connect multiple external folders to your Vault folders
+- **Multiple Folder Mappings**: Connect multiple external folders to your Vault folders.
-- **Flexible Synchronization**: Support for one-way (External→Vault, Vault→External) or bidirectional sync
+- **Flexible Synchronization**:
+    - One-way sync (External → Vault): Import changes from external folders into your Vault.
+    - One-way sync (Vault → External): Export changes from your Vault to external folders.
+    - Bidirectional sync: Keep both Vault and external folders in sync, reflecting changes both ways.
-- **Real-time File Monitoring**: Automatic synchronization when files change
+- **Real-time File Monitoring**: Automatically synchronize files as soon as changes are detected.
+- **Offline Change Detection**: If changes are made to external folders while Obsidian is closed, the plugin will detect and synchronize those changes the next time Obsidian is launched.
-- **Customizable Settings**: Include/exclude specific folders/files, customize file deletion handling, and more
+- **Customizable Settings**: Include or exclude specific folders/files, specify which file extensions to sync, and customize how deletions are handled.
-- **Metadata Preservation**: Automatic management of file metadata (frontmatter)
+- **Metadata Preservation**: Automatically manage file metadata (frontmatter) for tracking and sync status.
+- **Deletion Handling Options**: Choose whether deletions actually remove files, or simply mark them as deleted by changing metadata and adding a "❌" prefix to the filename.
-- **Status Indicator**: View synchronization status in the Obsidian status bar
+- **Status Indicator**: View synchronization status in the Obsidian status bar.

 ## Use Cases

-- **Integrate Existing Markdown Documents**: Bring your existing markdown documents from other locations into your Obsidian Vault
+- **Integrate Existing Markdown Documents**: Bring your existing markdown documents (and other supported file types) from other locations into your Obsidian Vault.
-- **Collaborate with External Tools**: Maintain synchronization when working with other markdown editors or Git repositories
-- **Backup and Redundancy**: Automatically back up important documents or manage synchronization across multiple locations
+- **Backup and Redundancy**: Automatically back up important documents or manage synchronization across multiple locations.
+- **Edit Notes Without Obsidian**: You can edit your notes for programming, study, or other purposes without having to open Obsidian—just use your favorite editor in the external folder.
+- **Freedom with Other Markdown Apps**: Freely use other markdown-based apps in their own independent space, while keeping everything in sync with your Vault.

 ## Installation